-Clearing and Grading Permit: If not part of the building permit, a separate clearing and grading permit is required prior to any land-disturbing activity on private property for the City and Jefferson County. including grading, clearing, grubbing, filling, excavating or stockpiling, and tree and vegetation removal.
-There are a few exemptions that can be made by the Building Official; call the City for specific information (See also
+Clearing and Grading Permit: If not part of the building permit, a separate clearing and grading permit is required prior to any land-disturbing activity on private property for the City and Jefferson County, including grading, clearing, grubbing, filling, excavating or stockpiling, and tree and vegetation removal.
+There are a few exemptions that can be made by the Building Official; call the City for specific information (See also pg.
+42).

-Any land-disturbing activity of 7,000 sq. ft. or more, grading of 500 cubic yards or more, creation of 2,000 sq. ft. or more of impervious surface, or within an environmentally sensitive area, requires a stormwater management permit.
+Any land-disturbing activity of 7,000 sq. ft. or more, grading of 500 cubic yards or more, creation of 2,000 sq. ft. or more of impervious surface, or within an environmentally sensitive area, requires a stormwater management permit which may be addressed through the process of a building permit.
 Call Jefferson County for specifics.